Message from the school board

 Student usage of computers and related equipment is a privilege.

-1st Offense: Loss of equipment privileges for a period of 10 school days.
+1st Offense: Loss of equipment privileges for a day.

-2nd Offense: Loss of equipment privileges for a period of 30 additional school days.
+2nd Offense: Loss of equipment privileges for a period of 3 school days.

-3rd Offense: Loss of equipment privileges for the duration of the school year.
+3rd Offense: Loss of equipment privileges for up to a week (5 school days).

 Discipline is to ensure: